Radio aids – optimising listening opportunities - view as single page

 |

-This MESHGuide has been designed to cover a wide range of issues associated with personal radio aid systems.
-It is a resource for anyone who works with children and young people (CYP) with hearing difficulties who may benefit from a personal radio aid.
-This would include parents, mainstream teachers as well as professionals in the field of deafness.
-It focuses specifically on personal radio aid systems as a learning tool for deaf children, and the issues regarding their use.
+This MESHGuide has been designed to cover a wide range of issues associated with Assistive Listening Devices (ALD) – radio aids and proprietary remote microphone systems.
+It is a resource for anyone who works with children and young people (CYP) who are deaf who may benefit from Assistive Listening Devices (ALD) – radio aids and proprietary remote microphone systems.
+This would include parents, mainstream education settings, specialist education setting teachers and professionals in the field of deafness.
+It focuses specifically on personal remote microphone technology as an access tool for deaf CYP, and the issues regarding their use.
+Please note these devices are also referenced as helpful technology for CYP with auditory processing disorder (further information available via the MESHGuide for APD).

-The principles supporting the use of radio aids systems for deaf children remain constant; however the manufacturers are committed to developing and improving each device.
-The technical advances in assistive listening technology enable deaf children, their families and staff in educational settings to develop the use of radio aid systems to maximum advantage.
+The principles supporting the use of Assistive Listening Devices (ALD) – radio aids and proprietary remote microphone systems for deaf CYP remain constant; however, the manufacturers are committed to developing and improving each device.
+The technical advances in remote microphone technology enable deaf CYP, their families, and staff in educational settings, to develop the use of Assistive Listening Devices (ALD) – radio aids and proprietary remote microphone systems to maximum advantage.

-It aims to be an unbiased source of the latest thinking and research and present relevant case studies on the use of radio aids.
-It covers what radio aids are, why and how they are used; connection to other technologies; the various types and makes available, with links to manufacturers and other websites.
+It aims to be an unbiased source of the latest thinking and research and present relevant case studies on the use of remote microphone technology.
+It covers what Assistive Listening Devices (ALD) – radio aids and proprietary remote microphone systems are, why and how they are used; connection to other technologies; the various types and makes available, with links to manufacturers and other websites.

-The creation of this MeshGuide has been led by Gill Weston, Cate Statham, Helen Maiden and Pauline Cobbold, all who are (or have been) practising Educational Audiologists and/or Teachers of the Deaf.
-They have a wealth of knowledge and been involved with research, setting up radio aids in homes and schools for children with hearing aids and Cochlear Implants and working closely with the manufacturers to solve any problems that have arisen.
+The original creation of this MeshGuide has been led by Gill Weston, Cate Statham, Helen Maiden and Pauline Cobbold, all who are (or have been) practising Educational Audiologists and/or Qualified Teachers of Deaf Children and Young People (QToDs).
+The revision version has been created by members of the Assistive Listening Technology Working Group (ALTWG).
+They have a wealth of knowledge and been involved with research, setting up ALTs in homes and schools for children with hearing aids, cochlear implants, bone conduction hearing devices and working closely with the manufacturers to solve any problems that have arisen.

 Disclaimer - the authors have attempted to gather varied examples of research and articles and case studies and are not endorsing a specific viewpoint.